git-for-windows/git-for-windows.github.io/Using-an-external-OpenSSH-client.md

 ## Configuring Git For Windows to use an external client

+> **NOTE:** This feature is still **_experimental_**.

 As per [this discussion](https://github.com/git-for-windows/git/discussions/3451#discussioncomment-1424427) on the issue, during the installation of Git For Windows there is an option to utilise either the built-in [OpenSSH](https://www.openssh.com/) client, or an external client.

-In order to configure this functionality, either as a post-installation change, or to use it with the portable version of Git For Windows, the bundled OpenSSH binaries should be removed.

-> **NOTE:** This feature is still **_experimental_**.
+Choosing to use an external client will skip inclusion of the bundled OpenSSH binaries in the Git For Windows installation.

+Post-installation, or if using the portable version, to make Git For Windows utilise an external OpenSSH client, remove the bundled OpenSSH binaries.
+They are typically located in `/usr/bin/`, relative to the installation directory or root folder of the portable version.
+The bundled OpenSSH implementation is represented in the following binaries.
+On Windows they will have the `.exe` extension.

+**NOTE:** The Windows implementation of OpenSSH does _not_ include replacements for all if these.
+At time of writing, it is missing those indicated below.

+* `scp`
+* `sftp`
+* `ssh`
+* `sshd` [not implemented in the built-in Windows OpenSSH]
+* All binaries starting with `ssh-`:
+    * `ssh-add`
+    * `ssh-agent`
+    * `ssh-copy-id` [not implemented in the built-in Windows OpenSSH]
+    * `ssh-keygen`
+    * `ssh-keyscan`
+    * `ssh-pageant` [not implemented in the built-in Windows OpenSSH]